-Field Trips will begin in April 2023.
-Check back soon for updates.
+Field Trips began again in April 2023.
+Check back soon for more updates.

 The Sacramento Valley Chapter periodically organizes field trips to view plants in locations further away from Sacramento.
 Field trips are often held either in the Sierras or along the western edge of the Sacramento Valley.